mrisher/smtp-sts/mta-sts.md

 SMTP STS policy, a sending MTA honoring SMTP STS MAY apply the result of a policy validation one of two ways:

-* _report-only_: In this mode, sending MTAs merely send a report to the designated report address indicating policy application failures.
+* _report_: In this mode, sending MTAs merely send a report to the designated report address indicating policy application failures.
 This can be done "offline", i.e. based on the MTA logs, and is thus a suitable low-risk option for MTAs who wish to enhance transparency of TLS tampering without making